 - Creatine kinase (CK) level: This blood test checks the level of creatine kinase, a protein that normally stays inside muscle cells.
 When muscular dystrophy damages muscle cells, they release CK into the blood.

-- Genetic testing: This will show if there is a missing piece (deletion), duplication, or a point mutation in the dystrophin gene, which disrupts how the gene works.
+- Genetic testing: This will show the mistake in the dystrophin gene.
 This helps the medical team decide how to treat the problem and know what to expect in the future.

 How Is Becker Muscular Dystrophy Treated?